zixuanzhang-x/code-gist/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-* instantly share code, notes, and snippets
+* Get user_id by user's auth0_id
-* ...
+* Design and implement schema and backend api

 ## Testing Notes